GENI-NSF/geni-tools/README-omni.txt

 Sample usage:
  - Get status on the slice at given aggregate
-   `omni.py -V3 -a http://aggregate/url status myslice`
+   `omni.py -V 3 -a http://aggregate/url status myslice`

- - Get status on specific slivers and save the result to a file `omni.py -V3 -a http://aggregate/url \
+ - Get status on specific slivers and save the result to a file `omni.py -V 3 -a http://aggregate/url \
    	    -o --outputfile %s-status-%a.json \
 	    -u urn:publicid:IDN+myam+sliver+1 \
    	    -u urn:publicid:IDN+myam+sliver+2 \